Financial Aid Information

 HOW YOUR EXPECTED NEED IS DETERMINED

-Your expected financial need is the difference between the Cost of Attendance (COA) at Galveston College and the Expected Family Contribution (EFC) or Student Aid Index (SAI).
+Your expected financial need is the difference between the Cost of Attendance (COA) at Galveston College and the Student Aid Index (SAI).
 The COA is determined by Galveston College and includes tuition, fees, books, supplies, housing, food, transportation and miscellaneous expenses.
-Your EFC or SAI is determined by a government formula that is applied against your family’s income and assets as reported on the FAFSA.
-By subtracting the EFC or SAI from the COA, estimated financial need is determined.
+Your SAI is determined by a government formula that is applied against your family’s income and assets as reported on the FAFSA.
+By subtracting the SAI from the COA, estimated financial need is determined.

 DEFINITIONS